-ETFE is an acronym for Ethylene Tetrafluoroethylene, which is plastic polymer material, a close relative of PTFE or Teflon and is totally unaffected by UV radiation.
-Unlike glass the material lets through ultra violet rays necessary for plant health and good for our vitamin D production and sun tans!
+ETFE is an acronym for Ethylene Tetrafluoroethylene, a plastic polymer material, a close relative of PTFE or Teflon, and is unaffected by UV radiation.
+Unlike glass, the material lets through ultraviolet rays necessary for plant health and is good for our vitamin D production and sun tans!

 Unlike many other plastics, the film does not degrade in sunlight.
 The ETFE pillows on this structure are printed on their upper face with a silver honeycomb pattern that blocks a large degree of light and UV transmission through its surface.

 The pillows are fed via a twin pump system that dehumidifies the supplied air and warms it to prevent condensation within the pillows; the pressure is maintained at a reasonable level.

 The walkway canopies, designed to protect the students walking between buildings from the rain and sun, were crafted from PVC-coated polyester and, like the ETFE dome, are easy to maintain.

 As a landmark multi-use building which encourages business innovation in sustainable construction, the iCon Building...